ragaeeb/skalu/README.md

 You can explore Skalu through a lightweight Flask web demo that accepts PDF and image uploads and shows the detected rectangles and horizontal lines.

+- **Real-time feedback** – uploads run asynchronously so the page displays live progress as each page is analyzed.
+- **Inline insights** – once finished, the app renders summaries, visualizations, debug frames, and a downloadable JSON payload without refreshing the page.

 ### Run the demo locally

 ```bash